mantorok1/homebridge-rinnai-touch-platform/src/mqtt/MQTT.md

 ## Current Temperature Subscription

 This allows the plugin to receive the current temperature from external sources such as 3rd party temperature sensors via MQTT.
 Each zone can have their own temperature topic subscription.
-This can be useful when the WiFi module doesn't include the temperature in its status information or only reports a single temeprature for all zones.
+This can be useful when the WiFi module doesn't include the temperature in its status information or only reports a single temperature for all zones.

+An optional JSONPath can be defined to extract the temperature from a payload containing JSON.
+If the JSONPath is not supplied then the only the temperature (ie. a number) is assumed to be in the payload.

 NOTE: The Topic Prefix is not used for these topics.